microsoft/MixedReality-WebRTC/docs/manual/helloworld-unity-importwebrtc.md

 Note that **the copy is automatically done by a build script when compiling via the provided Visual Studio projects**.
 The steps below are only required if the libraries are compiled in another way.
 In that case you can skip to the next step to _Configure the import settings_.

 The C# library `Microsoft.MixedReality.WebRTC.dll` is a .NET Standard 2.0 library.
-This means it is compatible with all platforms.
+This means it is compatible with all CPU architectures.
 This is often referred to as "AnyCPU", and the C# library is therefore available from `bin\AnyCPU\Debug` or `bin\AnyCPU\Release` depending on the build configuration which was compiled.
 In doubt you can use the `Release` configuration, which provides better performance.
 This module needs to be copied somewhere into the `Assets\Plugins\` folder of the Unity project (if that folder doesn't exist you can create it).
 On Windows this can be done via the command line with `xcopy`, assuming that the MixedReality-WebRTC project is located in `D:\mr-webrtc`:

 ```
 cd /D D:\testproj